Dialectical Behavior Therapy (DBT) Services

 Fellows develop specific DBT competencies in working with patients with borderline personality disorder and an array of co-morbid conditions, such as eating disorders, substance use disorders, post-traumatic stress disorder, dissociation, and schizoaffective disorder.
 They develop proficiencies in applying behavioral strategies and structured protocols, DBT-oriented case management and consultation, dialectical clinical formulation, and observing personal limits for maintaining wellbeing and avoiding burnout.

-The core DBT team is made up of one psychologist/program director, three social workers (one of whom works exclusively in the outpatient DBT skills and graduate groups), and one psychiatrist.
-For the 2024-2025 training year, it is anticipated that there will be one psychology practicum student and one advanced social work trainee in addition to the psychology fellow.
-Additionally, there are likely to be second year psychiatry residents who complete a rotation within DBT services.
+The core DBT team is made up of two psychologists (one of whom is the program director), three social workers (one of whom works exclusively in the outpatient DBT skills and graduate groups), and two psychiatrists.
+For the 2025-2026 training year, it is anticipated that there will be 1-2 psychology practicum students and one advanced social work trainee in addition to the psychology fellows.
+Additionally, there may be psychiatry residents who complete a rotation within DBT services.

 Long-Term Care Clinic: